-Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Some political subdivisions elected to phase in the required 5% member contribution but all employees will be paying the full 5% by July 1, 2016.
+Members contribute up to 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
+Some political subdivisions elected to phase in the required 5% member contribution; but all employees will be paying the full 5% by July 1, 2016.